Overview

 For the remaining 3 miles, from Coatesville to Amo, the Vandalia Trail traverses enchanted woodlands along an elevated railbed leading up to the trestle 30 feet above Crittenden Creek.
 A separate horse trail follows beside the main path, and there is a hitch rail at Crittenden Creek.
 This stretch is smooth pavement and well-maintained into Amo.
 Modern restrooms have been installed at both the Coatesville and Amo trailheads.

-The 4.6-mile Plainfield segment begins with a trailhead at its western end on Vandalia Boulevard.
-For now, this paved section is the only portion of the trail appropriate for in-line skating and wheelchairs.
-Heading east from the starting point, the route travels through woodlands behind residential communities and then through a tunnel under the Saratoga Parkway to the Splash Island Family Waterpark.
+The 7-mile Plainfield segment runs between Plainfield and the Indianapolis International Airport in the outskirts of the city.
+Access the western end of the trail from a trailhead on Vandalia Boulevard in Plainfield.
+Like the portion of trail between Coatesville to Amo, this paved section is appropriate for inline skating and wheelchairs.
+Heading east from the Plainfield, the route travels through woodlands behind residential communities and then through a tunnel under the Saratoga Parkway to the Splash Island Family Waterpark.

 Immediately past the water park, the path intersects with the White Lick Creek Trail, which heads south at the circular intersection.
 Go left over the bridge to stay on the Vandalia Trail as it navigates past the ballparks and playgrounds of Franklin Park.
 The trail continues into the neighborhood and takes a sharp left onto North East Street, heading up a short hill.
-At the top of the hill, the scenery changes as you wind your way out of the neighborhood.
-The trail takes on a more remote feeling as it passes through woodlands to the parking lot at the trail’s end.
+At the top of the hill, the scenery changes as the trail winds out of the neighborhood.
+The trail takes on a more remote feeling as it passes through a wooded corridor.

 Sunday, October 16, 2022, I parked at the Greencastle trail head, then proceeded to ride all the way to Amo, which was roughly 11.6 miles.
 I visited the Amo general store (ice cream not open yet, boo!) for a snack, then biked all the way back to Greencastle.